amzn/amazon-payments-magento-2-plugin/documentation/troubleshooting.rst

 Event logs
 ----------

-The **Pay with Amazon** extension provides a convenient logging system.
+The **Amazon Pay and Login with Amazon** extension provides a convenient logging system.
 It is enabled by default, but you can disable it in the extension settings, refer to the :doc:`configuration` section for more details.

 Log files location
 ------------------

-The Logger saves details concerning all API calls and all incoming IPN notifications that occurred within the **Pay with Amazon** extension scope.
+The Logger saves details concerning all API calls and all incoming IPN notifications that occurred within the **Amazon Pay and Login with Amazon** extension scope.
 Logs are stored in the following locations:

 * API call logs: